tkjyeung/DSI-projects/classes/week-06/2.1-lesson/readme.md

 ```

 **Check:** Consider the JOIN we performed above between `orders` and `customers`.
 Which side could contain NULL values in the joined table if we performed a LEFT JOIN?
+> Answer: there could be NULL values in the `customers` columns

 ### Right Join